centreon/centreon-plugins/docs/developer/guide.rst

 Example
 ^^^^^^^

-This is an example of how to get 4 instances of a snmp table by using **load** function :
+This is an example of how to get 4 instances of a snmp table by using **load** method :

 .. code-block:: perl